-I Still Know What You Did Last Summer – A Horror Movie Review a Day Halloween 2025 - October 10th
+I Still Know What You Did Last Summer (1997) review – So bad it’s good?

-Welcome to Knockout Horror and to day 10 of our 31 Days of Halloween 2025 horror-movie-a-day review feature.
-Last year, for this event, we checked out the late 90’s slasher movie I Know What You Did Last Summer.
+Welcome to Knockout Horror.
+Last year, we checked out the late 90’s slasher movie I Know What You Did Last Summer.
 It seemed only right to follow up this year with the 1998 sequel – I Still Know What You Did Last Summer.
 Particularly after the series was revived this year with the release of the self titled legacy sequel.

 Back for Another Summer Scare